prometheus/prometheus/promql/promqltest/README.md

 Each `load` command is additive - it does not replace any data loaded in a previous `load` command.
 Use `clear` to remove all loaded data.

+### Native histograms with custom buckets (NHCB)

+When loading a batch of classic histogram float series, you can optionally append the suffix `_with_nhcb` to convert them to native histograms with custom buckets and load both the original float series and the new histogram series.

 ## `clear` command

 `clear` removes all data previously loaded with `load` commands.